teufelaudio/HostedSnapshotHelper/README.md

 )
 ```

-### What `.requiresKeyWindow` Does
+### What `.requiresKeyWindow` does

 `.requiresKeyWindow` is a custom `Testing` trait provided by this package.

-In the package test target it behaves like:
+In package tests, it behaves like this:

-- disable this test by default
+- disable hosted tests by default
-- keep it discoverable by the generator
+- keep them discoverable by the generator

 If you want to run those package tests directly anyway, set: